apache/activemq-website/src/components/classic/documentation/how-do-i-use-ssl.md

 #### Using Spring to configure SSL for a Broker instance

 Sometimes the use of javax.net.ssl.* system properties is not appropriate as they effect all SSL users in a JVM.
-ActiveMQ Classic 5.2.x adds an element to the that allows a broker specific set of SSL properties to be configured.
+ActiveMQ 5.2.x adds an element to the that allows a broker specific set of SSL properties to be configured.

 The SslContext [test case](https://github.com/apache/activemq/tree/main/activemq-unit-tests/src/test/java/org/apache/activemq/transport/tcp/SslContextBrokerServiceTest.java) validates starting an SSL transport listener using the configuration specified in the broker Xbean.
 The SslContext element is added to the broker as follows: